 Each window is then subjected to a form of spectral analysis called an STFT, or short-time Fourier transform.
 Mentioned earlier in this text was Fourier's concept that all sound can be broken down into its constituent sine waves (their frequency, their amplitude and their phase relationship).
 While the mathematics of the STFT algorithm are beyond the scope of this article, it is important to note that the STFT procedure applies an FFT or fast Fourier transform (a 'trick' but highly efficient form of the discrete Fourier transform (DFT) to the windowed samples one window at a time.
 A DFT analysis is considered to be discrete in time (i.e. a limited block of sample values) and discrete in the frequency domain (i.e. it can be pictured as isolated spectral lines).
 So for each window, time and spectrum have been frozen.
 An STFT can be viewed as a sequence of DFTs or as a bank of bandpass filters equally spaced from 0 Hz to the Nyquist frequency.

 Several analysis parameters are set before analysis begins.
-The first is how many frequency bands will analyzed (these are sometimes refered to as channels).
-Frequency bands are equally spaced by cycles per second, begin at zero and end at the Nyquist frequency (sampling rate/2)--the spacing actually represents their center frequency.
-The 0 Hz band is DC and is used to compute and adjust the DC offset to make the signal symetrical around amplitude 0.
-The number of bands is always a power of two (256, 512,1024)--one reason the FFT is so efficient.
-The analysis actually creates a mirror for each positive frequency in the negative range, with both having half the magnitude of the real frequency measured.
+The first is how many frequency bands will be analyzed (these are sometimes referred to as channels).
+Frequency bands are equally spaced by cycles per second, begin at 0 Hz and end at the Nyquist frequency (sampling rate/2) — each equally spaced frequency is the center of its band.
+The number of bands is always a power of two (256, 512, 1024) — one reason the FFT is so efficient.
+The analysis actually creates a mirror for each positive frequency band in the negative range, with both having half the magnitude of the real frequency band measured.
 Among the several processes that take place after this computation, the phase vocoder throws away the negative frequencies and doubles the magnitude of the positive ones.

-band frequency spacing = sampling rate / 2 / # of bands (or Nyquist freq. / # of bands)
+band frequency spacing = (sampling rate / 2) / number of positive frequency bands

 window length in samples = sampling rate / band frequency spacing